Better Outcomes for Older people with Spinal Trouble

 UKSTAR: UK Study of Tendo Achilles Rehabilitation

 The UK Study of tendo Achilles Rehabilitation is a multicentre randomised clinical trial sponsored by the University of Oxford.
 The trial is comparing the plaster cast versus walking boot treatment for non-operatively managed Achilles tendon ruptures and is funded by Health Technology Assessment - National Institute of Health Research.
-As a potential patient you can find more information relating to your treatment, download our Patient Information Sheet and contact the UKSTAR Trial Team if you have any questions.
-If you are an investigator or involved in the trial's research team you can navigate ‘For the Research Team’ pages for further information relating to the UKSTAR trial.
-Please visit these pages for more information on this study.
+Please visit this page for more information about the study.

-HE: Stavros Petrou PI: Matthew Costa Funder: NIHR HTA
+HE: Stavros Petrou PI: Matt Costa Funder: NIHR HTA

 Wound healing in Surgery for Trauma

 Wound Healing In Surgery for Trauma is a Randomised Controlled Trial of standard wound management versus negative pressure wound therapy in the treatment of adult patients having surgical incisions for major trauma to the lower limb.
-Please find the study's website here.
+Please see this page for more information on the study.

-HE: Jason Madan PI: Matthew Costa Funder: NIHR EME
+HE: Jason Madan PI: Matt Costa Funder: NIHR

 Wound Management of Open Lower Limb Fractures

 A randomised controlled trial of standard care wound management versus negative pressure wound therapy in the treatment of adult patients with an open fracture of the lower limb.
-Please find more information on the study here.
+Please find more information on the study on this page.

 Research by Clinical Area: